onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 ---

-## Kubernetes Certificate Authority (CA) and Key-Pairs

-Kubernetes uses **certificate-based authentication** to secure communication between components in the cluster.
-At the core of this setup is a **Certificate Authority (CA)**, which signs and validates the certificates of all client and server components.

-You can use:

-* A **single CA** for the entire cluster (simpler, easier to manage), or
-* **Multiple CAs** (e.g., a separate CA for etcd) for added security and isolation.

----

 ### What Are Private Keys and Certificates?

 Think of the **private key and certificate** as a **username and password**: